olydis/scratch/LiterateSwagger/example.md

           '$ref': '#/responses/error'
 ```

+#### Description
+Deletes a Search service in the given resource group, along with its associated resources.

 ### List

-#### Description
-Returns a list of all Search services in the given resource group.

 ```yaml
 paths: